MarcusHoltz/marcusholtz.github.io/_posts/2025-05-12-turn-network-services-off-after-business-hours.md

 # === Goodbye
 ```

-## Have fun!
+## Have fun with some bonus on that extra fun!

-I can see someone doing something really neat with this script.
+I can see someone doing something really neat with this script....

-Like, **SSID = math puzzle**, and **PSK = solution**.
-Perfect for nerd households, hacker cafés, math classrooms, or just flexing on coworkers.
+* * *

+Daily Challenges!!!!

 * * *